The Entourage Effect and Why It Matters

 - Could the Combination of Two Non-Psychotropic Cannabinoids Counteract Neuroinflammation?
 Effectiveness of Cannabidiol Associated with Cannabigerol

 Cannabinol (CBN): Best known as the precursor to THC, CBN is created as cannabis ages, and THC breaks down.
 Research suggests CBN has a greater affinity for the CB2 receptor of the endocannabinoid system (i.e. the immune system), and has been popularly associated with sedation.
+More recent studies suggest that CBN protects neurons from oxidative stress and cell death, thereby potentially treating age-related neurodegenerative diseases like Alzheimer's.

 - Turning Over a New Leaf: Cannabinoid and Endocannabinoid Modulation of Immune Function